mpboddie/TipsyBrew/src/pages/blog/2019-12-30-lets-talk-about-your-weight.md

 Anyways, there was lots of talk about the brew head.
 As a previous post has said, I am saving that towards the end because it will take a lot of experimentation and there are varying levels of success depending on your individual needs.
 But, if you are curious for a baseline, the resulting bed should look at least better than this...

 ![Bad bed](/img/badbed.jpg "Bad bed")

+\* Sidenote: I have found it difficult to get a good picture of the LCD because there is a bad design going around that breaks the backlight adjustment.
+I am looking for a diode to fix it.